Human rights groups ask IOC to move Olympics from China

 It could happen again.

-International Olympic President Thomas Bach was presented with that demand ahead of the body's executive board meeting in Switzerland on Wednesday by a coalition of human-rights groups representing Tibet, Uighurs in China's Xinjiang region, Hong Kong and others.
+International Olympic Committee President Thomas Bach was presented with that demand ahead of the body's executive board meeting in Switzerland on Wednesday by a coalition of human rights groups representing Tibet, Uighurs in China's Xinjiang region, Hong Kong and others.
 In a letter, the group asked the IOC to "reverse its mistake in awarding Beijing the honour of hosting the Winter Olympic Games in 2022."

 The letter said that the 2008 Olympics had failed to improve China's human rights record, and that since then, it has built "an Orwellian surveillance network" in Tibet and incarcerated more than a million Uighurs, a mostly Muslim ethnic group.
 It listed a litany of other alleged abuses from Hong Kong to the Inner Mongolia region, as well as intimidation of Taiwan.